Connecting the community while being a practical problem solver

 Nearly 75% of our region’s businesses have a difficult time finding qualified workers.
 By 2022 our region will need to fill 500,000 new and existing job openings.
 Working together, government, our educational institutions, and the private sector can create a qualified and diverse workforce that will maintain both the competitiveness and economic strength of our region.
 Hennepin County’s Pathways program is a good example of this kind of cooperation, and it will be a priority of mine to advocate for its expansion.

 People should have access to affordable, healthy food.
 I’ve personally seen this affect many people, which is why I passed a bill during my time in the Minnesota Legislature to fund the largest food bank in the state, Second Harvest Heartland.
 People caught in between jobs or senior citizens trying to make ends-meet often rely on state systems like food banks and food stamps, and I’ve made every effort to ensure that they won’t be forgotten.
+As a volunteer and supporter of places like VEAP and ICA food shelves I have seen the value of these partnerships.
 I will continue to leverage the relationships I have forged on this front in the business, non-profit and public sector to continue to help with this essential human need.